International Child Abduction, Child Custody, and Visitations

 LBPs can apply for the mediation of the Hague Convention to the central authority of their own countries (MOFA in Japan).
 Usually, LBPs hire lawyers in their own countries.
 Legal proceedings are also required in Japan for an LBP to negotiate with a TP.
 Ultimately, an LBP also needs to employ Japanese attorneys.

 The Hague Convention of Child Abduction came into effect in Japan on April 1, 2014.
 It has been around for only a short period.
 Japanese lawyers are supposed to negotiate with the other party (the Japanese TP) and control a foreign client (the LBP) as well.
-There are only a handful Japanese lawyers who can handle this area properly.
+There are only a handful of Japanese lawyers available for this area properly.

 The legal advisor for Japan’s PI (Ms. Masako Banno, Attorney At Law) handled the case where an American LBP requested a Japanese TP to return a child.
 For the first time in Japan, she acquired a mandatory judgment in both Japan and the United States and succeeded in returning the child to the LBP.